Ynng/LightsOutIdea/README.md

 # LightsOutIdea
-The game Lights Out made in IntelliJ IDEA
-Remaking of https://github.com/Ynng/LightsOut in IntelliJ IDEA as practise and experiments
+The remaking of https://github.com/Ynng/LightsOut in IntelliJ IDEA as practise and experimentation